 Additionally, not all properties in Flintshire require a garden waste collections service because some properties do not have a garden.
 For this reason it is also felt that introducing a charge is fair as the service will only be paid for by those households that choose to use it.

-The cost of the service is £30 per bin per year – which equates to 83p per week.
+The cost of the service is £30 per bin per year.
 The service runs from 1st March to 30th November.
 You can sign up for the service any time during the year, at present you will still be charged £30 until the end of November – there are no discounts.
 There will be a renewal process to continue getting your garden waste collections for subsequent years.

 You can register and pay for the new service now.
 The quickest and easiest way is to register and pay online, you can also do this by calling 01352 701234 or visit one of our Connect Centre's.